Cory in the House

-Cory in the House is an American television sitcom which aired on the Disney Channel from January 12, 2007, to September 12, 2008, and was a spin-off from the Disney Channel series That's So Raven.
+Cory in the House is an American television sitcom which aired on the Disney Channel from January 12, 2007, to September 12, 2008, and was a spin-off from the Disney Channel series That's So Raven (2003-2007).
 The show focuses on Cory Baxter, who moves from San Francisco, California, to Washington, D.C. with his father, Victor Baxter, who gets a new job as the White House executive chef.
 The series was the first Disney Channel spin-off series, as well as the final Disney Channel series overall to be both shot and broadcast in standard definition for the entire run of the show.
-Reruns of the series have aired on Disney Channel and Disney XD, it also aired on the Family Channel in Canada.
+Reruns of the series have aired on Disney Channel and Disney XD, and on the Family Channel in Canada.
 Raven-Symoné guest-starred in one episode, reprising her role as Raven Baxter.